The Re-membering Retreat

 Program

-This four-day retreat will unfold as a spiral journey through four stages: Coming from Gratitude, Honoring our Pain, Seeing with New/Ancient Eyes, and Going Forth.
-Each of these stages leads naturally to the next.
-The journey helps us experience first hand that we are larger, stronger, more creative – and more deeply interconnected – than we know.
+Within our four days together, our sacred work of showing up to What Is will unfold as a spiral journey – each threshold crossed naturally making way for the next.
+The journey helps us experience first hand that we are larger, stronger, more creative, and more deeply interconnected than we know.

-While this spiral comes from The Work That Reconnects, based on the teachings of Joanna Macy, our journey will also be drawing on the wisdom of many elders and ancestors from around the world that our facilitators have been blessed to have as teachers.
+The form of our journey draws on the wisdom of many elders and ancestors from around the world that our facilitators have been blessed to have as teachers.
 And of course, Mother Nature herself will be guiding and assisting us to re-member ourselves and open to the innate wisdom we each embody.
+It’s been said that of all the species only humans have forgotten their original instructions.
+Through reciprocity and following nature’s lead, we will be guided to find our way into remembering our original instructions and play with that always-never-known knowledge in our group so that we can bring it back with us into our lives and respective communities.

 Together, we will explore: